wangyongqi558/EOV-MMP-VidVRD/README.md

 ## To-Do List

 ### 1. End-to-End Model Inference
-Make the end to end model ready for inference (Before June 30, 2025)
+Make the end to end model ready for inference (Before Oct 30, 2025.
+I've been extremely busy with my internship and autumn recruitment recently, so I really don't have time to organize the code.
+If you do have a code requirement, please send an email to 1285441164yq@gmail.com.)

 ### 2. Object Detection Training
 Prepare the object detection part for training.